Drugs & Medications - Kira St John's Wort oral

-Tell your doctor immediately if this unlikely but serious side effect occurs: a sunburn-like skin reaction (increased sun sensitivity).
+Tell your doctor right away if this unlikely but serious side effect occurs: a sunburn-like skin reaction (increased sun sensitivity).

 This medication may increase serotonin and rarely cause a very serious condition called serotonin syndrome/toxicity.
 The risk increases if you are also taking other drugs that increase serotonin, so tell your doctor or pharmacist of all the drugs you take (see Drug Interactions section).
 Get medical help right away if you develop some of the following symptoms: fast heartbeat, hallucinations, loss of coordination, severe dizziness, severe nausea/vomiting/diarrhea, twitching muscles, unexplained fever, unusual agitation/restlessness.

 A very serious allergic reaction to this product is rare.
 However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.